stefan-niedermann/nextcloud-deck/FAQ.md

 Example for a bad description:

-> The app crashes when i save a card
+> 1. The app crashes when i save a card

 Example for a good description:

-> Open any existing card
+> 1. Open any existing card\
-> Add text to the description
+> 2. Add text to the description\
-> Click on the ✕ in the top left
+> 3. Click on the ✕ in the top left\
-> Answer "Save" when asking to discard or save the changes
+> 4. Answer "Save" when asking to discard or save the changes\
-> See app crash
+> 5. See app crash